Blinds in Poker

 For this case, the player need not check but instead can call the raise (finishing his initial bet equivalent to the complete amount of the raise) or fold up or even opt for re-raise.

 The big blind player has an advantage if every other player on the table folds their cards, including the player who had placed the small blind.
 For such a situation, the player will get back his blind bet along with the blind bet of the small blind player.

 Poker Blind Rules for Cash Games and Tournaments

 Poker Blinds in Cash Games

 As discussed earlier, the blinds help to increase the size of the pot in case of cash games.
-The amount for the blind bets are usually fixed for every table and are not allowed to change during the duration of the poker game.
-But, you can mutually decide and agree with all the players on the table before the game – in case you wish to have varied amounts of blind bets.
+The amount for the blind bets is usually fixed for every table and is not allowed to change during the duration of the online poker.
+But, you can mutually decide and agree with all the players on the table before the game – in case you wish to have varying amounts of blind bets.

 Well, this will be considered LIVE in this case, while the small blind will be considered dead.
 This dead small blind will not be counted for ‘call’ of any additional bets or ‘raise’ by other players on the table.